This is the story of how I became a commercial diver:

 Wow!
 As soon as I put my face underwater I was hooked, crystal clear water which stretched out into the ocean.
 Lots of colorful fish and reef life, that was it for me and my wife, we were captured by the delights of the underwater world.
 What followed was we enrolled in and qualified from a CMAS dive course which ended up with us both being allowed to go diving the house reef.

 From that point on there was no stopping us.
 We bought all our own gear incl. those mini televisions we had seen = dive computers and we were planning our next DIVING holiday which took us to the Red sea.

 After a couple more dive holidays my wife called it a day, but my initial reluctance to take up diving was taken over by an overwhelming desire to dive anywhere I could, of course in order to get the best opportunities to dive I had to join various originations here in Scotland it was Scotsac and in some countries, they demanded PADI so I qualified with both.
 I’ve done a drysuit course which is needed when diving the cold waters in and around Scotland.

 Becoming a Commercial Diver

-At this point, I had no idea what a commercial diver was, let alone the intention of becoming one.
+At this point, I had no idea what commercial diving was, let alone the intention of becoming one.
 It was a few years after that when I met a guy at the local gym who had a company van with a dive helmet logo on it.
 He told me he had a marine contractor/diving business in Leith docks 10 minutes from my house.
-So when he invited me down to have a look at real divers, and get a try dive in the training tank, I simply couldn't refuse.
+So when he invited me down to have a look at real divers, and get a try dive in the training tank, I simply couldn’t refuse.